 Permits are needed to possess or breed wild animals.
 You may not possess deer, bears, moose, or wild turkeys.

-Wild animals are not allowed to be kept as pets here.
+Wild animals are not allowed to be kept as pets in Massachusetts.
 Wild animals are defined as non-domesticated animals.

 This state has restrictions for owners of restricted pets that they acquired prior to the law changes in 2005.
 It is also unlawful to possess bears, non-domestic felines, and primates.